enias-oliveira/kenziehub/README.md

 Kenziehub is a React Application where developers from Kenzie Academy can present their skills to tech recruiters.

 This project was developed by a team of 5 students, as our "Capstone Project" in the "Advanced Front End with React" course from Kenzie Academy.
-We received access to the KenzieHub API and it's [documentation](https://gitlab.com/ka-br-jul-2020/kenziehub-api/-/blob/master/readme.md).
+We received access to the KenzieHub API and its [documentation](https://gitlab.com/ka-br-jul-2020/kenziehub-api/-/blob/master/readme.md).

-We learned how to structure a front end system, studying and consuming a Back End API, the use of multiple javascript libraries, and a pratical implementation of Scrum and it's rituals / ceremonies.
-Planning and communication were essential, so we used Figma to create a mockup, Trello and Jira for creating and assaigning tasks.
+We learned how to structure a front end system, studying and consuming a Back End API, the use of multiple javascript libraries, and practical implementation of Scrum and its rituals/ceremonies.
+Planning and communication were essential, so we used Figma to create a mockup, Trello, and Jira for creating and assigning tasks.

 ### Built With